 - Build your family tree.
 Route 11, a.k.a. the Great Wilderness Road, was a main thoroughfare of migration during the 18th and 19th centuries.
 You can sleuth for a long-lost ancestor at the Harrisonburg and Rockingham County courthouse, whose records were partially saved from fire during the Civil War by Mary Keezel (you can see one of the record books she saved in the Valley Turnpike Museum in the Hardesty-Higgins House Visitor Center); the Massanutten Regional Library and the libraries of all three local colleges, as well as the Harrisonburg-Rockingham Historical Society, in Dayton, are all rich resources for genealogists.
 We’ve talked to visitors who found missing links and lost family lore—including a descendant of Mary Keezel!

 - Smell the coffee!
-Shake off rainy-day yawns with a cup of a finely crafted specialty coffee beverage or a cuppa tea and join the locals who congregate at Harrisonburg’s numerous coffee shops: Bella Gelato, Black Sheep Coffee, The Artful Dodger, and Shenandoah Joe’s are all part of Harrisonburg’s thriving coffee culture.
+Shake off rainy-day yawns with a cup of a finely crafted specialty coffee beverage or a cuppa tea and join the locals who congregate at Harrisonburg’s numerous coffee shops: Bella Gelato, Black Sheep Coffee, and Shenandoah Joe’s are all part of Harrisonburg’s thriving coffee culture.
 Join the locals who use the wi-fi for work or recreation while enjoying the creations of talented baristas.

 - Shop ‘till you drop…and dodge the drops at an indoor mall.
 Agora Downtown Market, a group of 11 independent businesses located in the historic Wine Brothers Building on Main Street, has you covered!
 From a painting or print to the hardware you need to hang it up with, from vintage clothing to jewelry, from hard candy to eye candy, you’ll find something unique to take home with you.
 If mainline chain stores are more what you’re looking for, check out Valley Mall on east Market Street.